ant-design/ant-design-mobile/components/list-view/index.en-US.md

 ## API

-Support WEB, React-Native(`DEPRECATED`).
+Support WEB.

-Note: **React Native [ListView](https://facebook.github.io/react-native/docs/listview.html#content) has been marked with `DEPRECATED` now.** Because we import `ListView` from 'react-native' directly inside, so we will also do not recommend using RN version's ListView.
+> Note: We use some APIs of [react-native@0.26 ListView](http://facebook.github.io/react-native/releases/0.26/docs/listview.html), although react-native ListView has been officially marked as `DEPRECATED` now, but our `WEB` version is still working properly.

 Properties | Descrition | Type | Default